The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

 • And so on…

 You get the point.
 Your financial statements should tell a story of where your money is coming from and where it’s going to.
 You have the ability to say how detailed that story is.
+Just don’t get too carried away – if you REALLY want detailed sales numbers, it’s often better to analyze your sales from your point of sale system.

-Chart of Accounts for Retail: Cost of Goods Sold Section
+Cost of Goods Sold

 While your cost of goods sold, or COGS, is technically an expense, it’s super important to keep your inventory costs separate from your everyday operating expenses so you can get an accurate view of your profit margins.